ramuit44/galactusCrockeryShoppingCart/README.md

 After the server is running you can use below URL's for testing
  * For testing the Galactus Crockery Shopping Cart app - [http://localhost:9005/](http://localhost:9005/)
+ * For testing the Galactus Crockery Shopping Cart app with app localFiles and not with dist deliverables,  run the server using
+   `grunt runlocal` and this case the URL to test is - [http://localhost:9005/localIndex.html](http://localhost:9005/localIndex.html)

 ## Components